A Coinbase Node project is a resource that a developer or their organization uses within Node to interact with the blockchain.

 Your project will show on your dashboard as deleting on the protocol for the time it takes to remove but you will not be able to select the project during that time.

-Removing the gas cap
+Remove the gas cap

 In order to prevent you from paying exorbitant gas fees, our clusters have default gas limits per call.
 We are able to change this amount to unlimited by request.
 Sign in to the Coinbase Cloud platform to submit a request to discuss options.